dell/terraform-provider-powermax/docs/resources/storagegroup.md

 ### Required

 - `name` (String) The name of the storage group
-- `srp_id` (String) The SRP to be associated with the Storage Group.
-An existing SRP or 'none' must be specified
+- `srp_id` (String) The Srp to be associated with the Storage Group.
+An existing Srpor 'none' must be specified

 ### Optional